IssacDowling/1gpupassvm/README.md

     done;
 done;
 ```
-### If your VGA and AUDIO deivces are in the same IOMMU group, with nothing else in it, good.
+**If your VGA and AUDIO deivces are in the same IOMMU group, with nothing else in it, good.**

-### If your VGA and AUDIO devices aren't in the same IOMMU group, but they're each in their own group, with nothing else in either, good.
+**If your VGA and AUDIO devices aren't in the same IOMMU group, but they're each in their own group, with nothing else in either, good**

-### If your VGA and AUDIO devices are in the same group as other stuff, not good... but I can help! *Head to the end of this guide, it's for you.*
+**If your VGA and AUDIO devices are in the same group as other stuff, not good... but I can help!
+Head to the end of this guide, it's for you**

 Note the characters (e.g. 2b:00.0) preceeding your "VGA compatible controller" (gpu), and its corresponding audio device.